330 21st Ave S

-Cindy García is an Associate Professor, dance theorist, performance ethnographer, and playwright in the Department of Theatre Arts and Dance at the University of Minnesota.
+Cindy García is an Associate Professor who is the founding editor of the open access, bilingual publication Contours: Arts.
+Activism.
+Pathways, published through the University of Minnesota Libraries.
+She is a dance and cultural theorist, community-engaged performance ethnographer, and playwright in the Department of Theatre Arts and Dance at the University of Minnesota.

-Her research and teaching interests include the cultural politics of migration, race and performance in the Americas, feminist ethnography, Chicana/o and Latin/o American performance studies, and the gendered performances of latinidad in urban libidinal economies.
-Her current research in Cuba has two primary focuses: the Red Barrial Afrodescendiente’s anti-racist activism and the social dance gatherings of Volver a Vivir, a program operated by and for older Cubans.
+Her research and teaching interests include anti-racist arts and activism, the cultural politics of migration, race and performance in the Americas, and decolonial feminist ethnography.
+Her current research in Cuba has two primary focuses: anti-racist activist practice and the social dance gatherings of Volver a Vivir, a program operated by and for older Cubans.

 Cindy is affiliated with the Department of Gender, Women, and Sexuality Studies and Chicano and Latino Studies.